Icelandic Coast Guard: Radars

+Bases

+The Icelandic coast guard has 2 naval bases located at Reykjavik harbor and one at Siglufjörður on top of that Iceland has 2 air bases at Reykjavík Airport that has rescue helicopters and one rescue plane and a NATO air base at Keflavík International Airport where Icelandic Air Policing is based.

 Weaponry

 The Icelandic Coast Guard possesses over 200 firearms, with more than half of them in storage.
 In 2014, the Coast Guard received 250 Heckler & Koch MP5 from the Norwegian Armed Forces.
 The acquisition of the weapons caused an uproar in Iceland due to several facts, including that the mostly unarmed Icelandic Police was to receive 150 of them and conflicting statements from Icelandic and Norwegian officials on whether they were a gift or bought.

 In June 2015, the weapons were returned to Norway.